danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 ## Bonus: Logo Generation

-To add a final touch to the prototype, I wanted a custom logo for the header and favicon, avoiding the default grey globe in the browser tab:
+To add a final touch to the prototype, I wanted a custom logo for the header and favicon, rather than the default grey globe in the browser tab:

 ![prototype oas generic favicon](../images/prototype-oas-generic-favicon.png "prototype oas generic favicon")

 Generative AI proved useful here as well.
-Using Stable Diffusion with the [Draw Things](https://drawthings.ai/) app, I began by asking ChatGPT for a logo prompt.
+Using [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) with the [Draw Things](https://drawthings.ai/) app, I began by asking ChatGPT for a logo prompt.
 Here’s what it suggested:

 ```
 An elegant and modern logo design featuring a stylized hourglass